zeppombal/schelling/README.md

-# crc-proj
-Generalized Schelling Model of Segregation
+# Generalized Schelling Model of Segregation
+Repository with an implementation of the Generalized Schelling Model of Segregation, and results for some experiments.

 ### Repository structure
   - [main.py](main.py): file to use when running simulations.
+  - [experiment_functions.py](experiment_functions.py): file with evaluation funcitons for an experiment.
+  - [results](/results): folder with results of experiments run for the base report.
   - [schelling](/schelling): folder with source code for the simulation.
   - [configs](/configs): folder with configurations of the experiments used for the report.
   - [images](/images): folder with images of each iteration of experiments.